Pakistan and Bangladesh Bilateral Relations

-After partition Bangladesh at that time named as, East Pakistan was integrated with western Pakistan because the majority of its population was Muslim.
+After partition of subcontinent, Bangladesh at that time named as, East Pakistan was integrated with western Pakistan because the majority of its population was Muslim.
 It was announced as the eastern provincial wing of Pakistan and remained the part of Pakistan until 1971.
+Currently, Pakistan Relation with Bangladesh are satisfactory.

 It covered the territory of the modern country of Bangladesh.
 Geographically it has no direct connection with Pakistan.
 East Pakistan currently known as Bangladesh shared its border with India and Burma with a coastline on the Bay of Bengal.
 People of Pakistan and Bangladesh visited each other only through sea and air routes.